Straight8ths/Sebastian-Bradford-Portfolio/graphic_design/iOS_case_studies/calculator_icons.md

 **Observation:** The calculator app's icon is not identical to the icon used in the Calculator tile in Control Center.
 - The Control Center calculator has a shorter screen
 - Across the two instances, the calculator's body is shown with two different geometries.
-The Control Center calculator is shorter than the calculator on the app icon.
+The Control Center calculator is shorter than the Calculator app icon.

 ## References: